ErgoPay: A Wallet and dApp Interaction Protocol#

 Benefits for Wallets#

 Any wallet application team should consider supporting ErgoPay in their wallet along with basic wallet features.
-Users can participate in Ergo dApps and wallet team can receive service fees from those transactions.
+Users can participate in Ergo dApps and the wallet team can receive service fees from those transactions.